-In general it makes sense to align the look- back period and the sensitivity of your signal with your strategy´s intentions – e.g. do you want to be in the market for the long- term or change positions more medium- term?
-Most studies use a 12- month look- back, monthly prices and often a fixed holding period.
+In general it makes sense to align the look-back period and the sensitivity of your signal with your strategy´s intentions – e.g. do you want to be in the market for the long-term or change positions more frequently?
+Most studies use a 12-month look-back, monthly prices and often a fixed holding period.

-For the long-term tactical management of the adaptive global asset allocation in my portfolio, I found the use of a single moving average with a slightly longer time period looking at daily prices (a 275- day moving average simply to be a little bit different from the commonly used 200- day MA) a good compromise between sensitivity and whipsaws and very simple to implement.
+For the long-term tactical management of the adaptive global asset allocation in my portfolio, I found the use of a single moving average with a slightly longer time period, looking at daily prices (I use a 275-day moving average simply to be a little bit different from the commonly used 200-day MA), a good compromise between sensitivity and whipsaws and very simple to implement.
 The idea is to protect the portfolio from the really big drawdowns above -15% to -20% and avoid very high turnover High volatility and tail risks increasingly cluster in markets that are already downtrending significantly.

-A similar result can be reached with a slightly shorter- term moving average using only monthly prices (e.g. this simple, but effective study uses a 10-month moving average).
+A similar result can be reached with a slightly shorter-term moving average using monthly prices (e.g. this simple, but effective method uses a 10-month moving average).

 Trying to filter the quality of a trend using volume, noise filters or similar methods, adds complexity, but not necessarily reliability – I prefer to stay simple.

 One approach that makes intuitive sense to me, is determining the look back period of the trend signal as a function of the volatility of the asset – a more volatile asset would need a bit more wiggle room to avoid whipsaws.
 This could be achieved by a different length moving average depending on how volatile the asset is.
 In practice implementation could be a bit of a hassle, but I found an application that has done something along that line and tested a sector rotation model with promising results using a trailing stop loss model.
 This will be worth more research.